 What is the Child Tax Credit?

-However, it’s important to note that the Child Tax Credit is limited to the amount of tax on your return, and you cannot receive the excess credit as a refund.
+However, it’s important to note that the Child Tax Credit is limited to the amount of tax on your return.
+You cannot receive the excess credit as a refund.

 How do I know if qualify for the credit?